hanxiaoooo/hanxiaoooo.github.io/_pages/about.md

 Part Three: Write interesting stories of quantative history.
 I want to explore the formation and conflict of social norms and their profound effects in a given historical context.
 This is a long-term effort.

-You can find my CV here: [Xiao HAN's Curriculum Vitae](../images/Curriculum Vitae.pdf) You can see my research proposal here: [Xiao HAN's Research Proposal](../images/Research Proposal.pdf) Thank you very much for any valuable suggestions you have provided!
+You can find my CV here: [Xiao HAN's Curriculum Vitae](../images/Curriculum Vitae.pdf).

+You can see my research proposal here: [Xiao HAN's Research Proposal](../images/Research Proposal.pdf).

+Thank you very much for any valuable suggestions!